KartikeSingh/discord-rock-paper-scissor/readme.md

 # Why?
 This package is very easy to use and you can request new updates and stuff simple by messaging me on my [discord server](https://discord.gg/XYnMTQNTFh)
+We supports both Slash command and normal command.

 # How?
 ## Basic